 In complex systems, changes can have dynamic side effects creating a chain reaction.
 In this case study, safety triggered a continuous improvement chain reaction.

-Systems Thinking is one way can start to explore this chain reaction.
+Systems Thinking is one way that can start to explore this chain reaction.
 In particular, Causal Loop Diagrams are a great way to visualise these dynamics.

 Here is an example:

-This diagram tells a story.
+This diagram tells the story.